Marajul-BS23/Bike-price-prediction-in-Bangladeshi-Market/README.md

 # Predicting Used Motorcycle Prices in Bangladesh: A Machine Learning Approach

-# Predicting Used Motorcycle Prices in Bangladesh: A Machine Learning Approach

 ## Introduction

 The used motorcycle market in Bangladesh is vibrant and dynamic, with a wide variety of bikes available at different price points.
 However, determining the fair price of a used bike can be challenging for both buyers and sellers.
 This research aims to address this challenge by developing a machine learning model to predict the prices of used motorcycles based on their attributes.
 The dataset for this analysis was collected by scraping listings from the popular online marketplace, bikroy.com.